whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 * _Cultivating bravery_: An in-depth guide and inspiring stories

-* _Three forms of integrity_: A deeper dive into integrity, including how to return to integrity after a person violates someone's trust
+* _Three forms of integrity_: A deeper dive into integrity, including how to return to integrity after violating someone's trust

 * _What can I do?_: Offers further perspectives for steps people can take towards generating healthy cultures

-* _Contradictions_: Explores contradictions to the book's core messages that I found during my research (that healthy and unhealthy cultures are very different, and healthy cultures are worth learning from).
+* _Contradictions_: Explores contradictions to the book's core messages that I found during my research.
 Explores how I interpet these actual or apparent contradictions.

 * _Healthy subcultures_: Some people form subcultures where they embrace many healthy-culture practices.
 The book surveys several, including